Unconventional Supersymmetry via the Dressing Field Method: Abstract

 \section{Abstract}

-Unconventional supersymmetry is a proposal, introduced by Alvarez-Valenzuela-Zanelli (AVZ), aiming to use the framework of supersymmetric field theory to describe fermionic matter fields and bosonic gauge fields in a unified way, as both parts of a single superconnection.
+We re-construe \emph{unconventional supersymmetry}, a notion introduced by Alvarez-Valenzuela-Zanelli (AVZ), as an attempt to use the framework of supersymmetric field theory to describe fermionic matter fields and bosonic gauge fields in a unified way, as parts of a single superconnection.
 It~hinges upon the so-called \emph{matter ansatz}.
-Unfortunately, the formal and conceptual status of the ansatz remained unclear, preventing unconventional supersymmetry to be used in a principled way as a general approach beyond the model in which it was first considered.
+Unfortunately, the formal and conceptual status of the ansatz has remained unclear, preventing unconventional supersymmetry to be used in a principled way as a general approach beyond the model in which it was first considered.
 In this letter, we lift this restriction by showing that the ansatz is a special case of the \emph{Dressing Field Method}, a new systematic tool to exhibit the gauge-invariant content of general-relativistic gauge field theories.

 \keywords{Unconventional supersymmetry, Dressing Field Method, Gauge invariance, Relationality.}